 The Two Stroke Engine is an Internal Combustion Engine that is used to develop power.
 The Engine is used to convert the Chemical Energy (petrol or diesel) into Mechanical Energy.
 We already read about the Four Stroke Engine (read what is four stroke engine) that consists of Four Strokes and Four Processes similarly, the Two Stroke Engine does consists of Two Strokes, and Four Processes.
-In the Two Stroke Engine, the four processes will be completed in One Revolution of the Crankshaft.
+In this type of internal combustion engine, the four processes will be completed in One Revolution of the Crankshaft.

 Parts Of Two Stroke Engine:

-As like the four stroke engine, the two stroke engine do consists of similar parts but the construction and working of two stroke engine are different.
-In the four stroke, the engine consists of Valves that help air and gases to enter and leave the cylinder but in the Two Stroke Engine, we call them Ports.
+As like the four stroke engine, the two stroke engine do consists of similar parts but the construction and working are different.
+In the four stroke, the engine consists of Valves that help air and gases to enter and leave the cylinder but in the Two Stroke, we call them Ports.
 So, the parts of Two Stroke Engine are:

-- Inlet/Suction Port: It is used to suck the air from the atmosphere into the Two Stroke Engine or system.
+- Inlet/Suction Port: It is used to suck the air from the atmosphere into the Engine or system.

 - Outlet/Exhaust Port: It is used to send the air from the system to the atmosphere.